U-Blocks/UTP/README.md

     "tpr_range": 2000,  // the max random teleportation range
-    "tpr_cool_down": 60,  // the cooldown time in seconds for calling the random teleportation "tpr_protect_time": 25,  // the protection time in seconds after calling the random teleportation "back_valid_time": 60  // the valid time in seconds for calling the back "navigation_valid_time": 300  // the valid time in seconds for every single navigation "is_enable": {
+    "tpr_cool_down": 60,  // the cooldown time in seconds for calling the random teleportation "tpr_protect_time": 25,  // the protection time in seconds after calling the random teleportation "back_valid_time": 60,  // the valid time in seconds for calling the back "navigation_valid_time": 300,  // the valid time in seconds for every single navigation "death_penalty_money": 500,    // the money reduced by death penalty "death_penalty_money_threshold": 10000,    // the money threshold of death penalty "is_enable": {
         "home": true,
         "warp": true,
         "tpa_and_tpahere": true,
         "tpr": true,
-        "back": true
+        "back": true,
+        "death_penalty": false
     }
 }
 ```